 On November 1st, 2017, six teachers joined us for an informal Wolbachia training, which grew out of individual teacher’s need to get experience.
 Wolbachialab empowers educators to bring real-world scientific research into the classroom with inquiry, discovery and biotechnology.
 Teachers learned techniques to test for the presence of the bacterial endosymbiont Wolbachia in insects of various orders.
 Ralph Hammond subsequently did the lab in his Biology classes, reporting that 40% of samples tested positive for Wolbachia.
 Good Job Westmoor Students!
 Do you need training on a specific protocol?
 Please contact us, and we can explore options together

-On October 28th, 2017 teachers from the Bay area joined us at Mission campus for a workshop on bacterial transformation.
+On October 28th, 2017 teachers from the Bay Area joined us at our Bacterial Transformation workshop.
 After observing phenomena of natural and induced bacterial transformations, teachers incorporated a green fluorescent protein (GFP) from the bioluminescent jellyfish Aequorea Victoria into a plasmid along with a gene for resistance to the antibiotic ampicillin.
 Teachers were excited to learn how to make white bacteria turn green!

 On October 7th BABEC introduced the new getting started series with Bioscience lab skills that have been NGSS-ed.
 Dr. Ying Tsu engaged teachers with anchoring questions and investigating phenomena to drive instructions.